Robust Point Matching with Distance Profiles: Distance Profile Matching and Its Theoretical Guarantees

+Algorithm \ref{alg:distance_profile_matching} follows the idea of $\mathfrak{T}_1$ in that it compares the distance profiles of two point clouds, but it does not require finding an optimal coupling which was the main bottleneck of the sample complexity of $\mathfrak{T}_1$ in the random sampling setting.
+Instead, for each point $X_i$, we find $Y_j$ whose distance profile is closest to the distance profile of $X_i$ under $W_1$ as shown in Step 2 of Algorithm \ref{alg:distance_profile_matching}.
+Here, note that $W(i, j) = W_1(\hat{\mu}_{X_i}, \hat{\nu}_{Y_j})$, where $\hat{\mu}_{X_i}$ and $\hat{\nu}_{Y_j}$ are the distance profiles based on the empirical measures introduced in Example \ref{ex:TLB_discrete}.
+Therefore, the key difference from $\mathfrak{T}_1$ is that instead of finding a coupling $\gamma$ as in \eqref{eq:TLB_discrete}, we find $\pi$ that matches each $X_i$ to a point $Y_{\pi(i)}$ closes to $X_i$ in terms of the distance profiles.

-The output $\pi$ of Algorithm \ref{alg:distance_profile_matching} represents the matching: $X_i$ is matched to $Y_{\pi(i)}$.
-Note that $\pi$ may not be injective or surjective, meaning that some points may not be matched or some points may be matched to multiple points.\footnote{When $n = m$, Algorithm \ref{alg:distance_profile_matching} can be modified to output a permutation (one-to-one correspondence); see Section \ref{sec:noise_stability}.} The motivation behind this is simple: (1) in the presence of outliers, some points can be ignored or matched arbitrarily, and (2) similar points can be matched to the same point.
+Note that $\pi$ may not be injective or surjective, meaning that some points may not be matched or some points may be matched to multiple points.
+The motivation behind this is simple: in partial matching, (1) we want some points to be ignored or matched arbitrarily, and (2) we may allow similar points to be matched to the same point.
 The underlying objects that the points $X_i$'s and $Y_j$'s approximate, say, probability measures $\mu$ and $\nu$ defined on $\R^d$, respectively, are not identical in practice.
-Usually, they coincide up to several outlier parts, which we can formally state as $\mu = \lambda \rho + (1 - \lambda) \mu_o$ and $\nu = \lambda \rho + (1 - \lambda) \nu_o$ for some $\lambda \in (0, 1)$ and $\rho, \mu_o, \nu_o \in \mathscr{P}(\R^d)$.
-Here, $\lambda \rho$ represents the common part of $\mu$ and $\nu$ that we want to match, while $(1 - \lambda) \mu_o$ and $(1 - \lambda) \nu_o$ are the outlier parts of $\mu$ and $\nu$, respectively.
-We are mainly interested in matching $X_i$'s and $Y_j$'s from the common part, while ignoring or arbitrarily matching the points from the outlier parts.
+Usually, they coincide up to several outlier components, which we can formally state as $\mu = \lambda \rho + (1 - \lambda) \mu_o$ and $\nu = \lambda \rho + (1 - \lambda) \nu_o$ for some $\lambda \in (0, 1)$ and $\rho, \mu_o, \nu_o \in \mathscr{P}(\R^d)$.
+Here, $\lambda \rho$ represents the common part of $\mu$ and $\nu$ that we want to match, while $(1 - \lambda) \mu_o$ and $(1 - \lambda) \nu_o$ are the outlier components of $\mu$ and $\nu$, respectively.
+We are mainly interested in matching $X_i$'s and $Y_j$'s from the common part, while ignoring or arbitrarily matching the points from the outlier components.